georgepaul171/Research-Project/bpd/1June/results/analysis.md

 3. **Numerical Stability**:
    - A single overflow warning was observed in the exponential calculation
    - This occurred in the first iteration of the first fold
-   - The model recovered gracefully and continued to perform well
+   - The model recovered and continued to perform well

 ### 3.3 Feature Importance Analysis